Magazine

 I equipped myself and hurried to check where this fire was coming from to target our artillery.
 The fear was a potential Egyptian advance towards Israeli territory, akin to what happened on October 7.
 I identified Egyptian planes crossing the canal, triggering the first alarm in southern Sinai to alert of an air force infiltration."

-Two years recent parallels between the surprise of the Yom Kippur War and the Hamas attack on Simchat Torah often revisit me, Ardinst notes.
-"In both instances, warnings were voiced, yet higher ranks did not adequately respond.
-The lesson is clear: always be prepared when in doubt.
-You might be laughed at, but readiness is crucial."
+Two years later, comparisons between the surprise of the Yom Kippur War and the Hamas attack on Simchat Torah continue to resurface, Ardinst notes.
+“In both cases, warnings were raised, yet senior leadership failed to respond adequately.
+The lesson is clear: when in doubt, prepare.
+You may be mocked, but readiness is essential.”

 The Last Outpost

-"Conditions worsened daily.
-After eight days, we suffered five fatalities and over twenty injuries, with dwindling ammunition.
-Some soldiers started collapsing, as we began the war while fasting with a non-standard composition.
-Some armor corps personnel fought as infantry, and reserve soldiers from the rabbinate helped organize prayers.
-Despite this, we fought bravely, inflicting heavy losses on the Egyptians.
-A captured Egyptian officer once told me that we caused over 150 casualties on their side.
-During the battles, we even scavenged weapons from fallen Egyptian soldiers."
+"Conditions worsened by the day.
+After eight days, we had suffered five fatalities and more than twenty injuries, while our ammunition was running low.
+Some soldiers began collapsing, as we entered the war while fasting and with a non-standard force composition.
+Some Armored Corps personnel fought as infantry, and reserve soldiers from the rabbinate helped organize prayers.
+Despite all this, we fought bravely and inflicted heavy losses on the Egyptians.
+A captured Egyptian officer later told me that we caused more than 150 casualties on their side.
+During the fighting, we even scavenged weapons from fallen Egyptian soldiers."

-"Indeed, it was beyond natural.
-As years go on, it becomes more evident to me that it wasn’t our prowess alone that achieved this.
-Our ability to survive and fight for eight days defied logic or statistics.
-We weren’t a commando unit, rather a unit mostly nearing discharge.
-Nevertheless, each of us gave our all, forming an impenetrable defense.
+“Indeed, it was beyond the natural.
+As the years pass, it becomes increasingly clear to me that this was not achieved by our prowess alone.
+Our ability to survive and continue fighting for eight days defied logic and statistics.
+We were not a commando unit, but a force largely made up of soldiers nearing discharge.
+Even so, each of us gave everything we had, forming an impenetrable line of defense.

-"Faith also bolstered us.
-Verses like 'Some trust in chariots, some in horses, but we trust in the name of Hashem' resonated on the radios, with miraculous incidences—a tank set ablaze by friendly fire—reinforcing us.
-Approaching Sukkot, we spoke of protective clouds and organized holiday prayers in the bunker where the wounded were housed.
-Such acts empowered us, helping us believe we could survive each day."
+“Faith also sustained us.
+Verses such as ‘Some trust in chariots, and some in horses, but we trust in the name of Hashem’ echoed over the radios.
+There were moments that felt miraculous, such as a tank set ablaze by friendly fire, that strengthened our resolve.
+As Sukkot approached, we spoke of the protective clouds and organized holiday prayers in the bunker where the wounded were being treated.
+These acts gave us strength and helped us believe we could endure another day.”

 What made you surrender after eight days?

-"Realizing on the sixth night into the seventh day that the naval commandos couldn’t reach us, I communicated with high command.
-Using an encrypted voice device, I reported our casualties and lack of ammunition.
-To my shock, the response was, 'You have permission to surrender.'
-Until then, surrender wasn’t an option, especially to Egyptians.
-I feared the worst upon surrendering, recalling shots heard after our neighboring outpost surrendered.
-Though it wasn’t confirmed, I feared all were executed at the time."
+“On the sixth night, as the seventh day approached, I realized the naval commandos would not reach us and contacted high command.
+Using an encrypted voice device, I reported our casualties and the shortage of ammunition.
+To my shock, the response was, ‘You have permission to surrender.’

-"On the eighth morning, the Egyptians accepted our conditions.
-I hesitated, contacting command again, and received a direct order: 'Yes, it’s a command.'
-Reluctantly, I informed the soldiers we were surrendering.
-Some cried, insisting, 'We’ll keep fighting.'
-Addressing the wounded's fears, I reassured them that agreeing with the Red Cross meant medical evacuations."
+“On the morning of the eighth day, the Egyptians accepted our conditions.
+I hesitated and contacted command once more, receiving a direct order: ‘Yes, it’s a command.’
+Reluctantly, I informed the soldiers that we were surrendering.
+Some broke down in tears, insisting, ‘We’ll keep fighting.’
+I addressed the fears of the wounded, reassuring them that an agreement involving the Red Cross meant medical evacuation.

 What was life like in captivity?

-"As an officer, I was initially detained separately with several pilots, each in solitary.
-We endured harsher treatments and longer interrogations for secrets.
-Later, blindfolded and bound, we were brought to a central prison.
-There, I was still isolated but somewhat close to other prisoners.
-Hunger and thirst were constant, basic needs went unmet, and we were often blindfolded.
+“As an officer, I was initially detained separately, along with several pilots, each of us held in solitary confinement.
+We endured harsher treatment and longer interrogations, as they sought military secrets.
+Later, blindfolded and bound, we were transferred to a central prison.
+There, I remained isolated, though somewhat closer to other prisoners.
+Hunger and thirst were constant companions.
+Basic needs were often denied, and we were frequently kept blindfolded.

-Ardinst returned on the last plane of released prisoners, only to face challenges at home.
-"Unfortunately, Israel wasn’t prepared.
-Despite citizens giving warm welcomes, military police treated us with suspicion, interrogating us about captivity actions within 24 hours of return, making us feel unjustly accused.
-Lacking support, we only received psychological help 25 years later, initially facing dismissive attitudes."
+Ardinst returned on the final plane carrying the released prisoners, only to encounter new challenges at home.
+“Unfortunately, Israel was not prepared.
+While citizens welcomed us warmly, the military police treated us with suspicion.
+Within 24 hours of our return, we were interrogated about our conduct in captivity, which made us feel unjustly accused.
+There was no real support system in place.
+Psychological assistance came only 25 years later, and in the early years we often faced dismissive attitudes.”

-Since Simchat Torah 5784, do you think about hostages in Gaza?
+Since Simchat Torah 5784, have you found yourself thinking about the hostages in Gaza?